-As a tee addict, I keep an eye on Day of the Shirt, looking for new original pieces to add to my collection.
+As a tee addict, I keep an eye on the Day of the Shirt, looking for new original pieces to add to my collection.
 My patience was rewarded when I noticed “WTF Happened?” , then tee of the day on RIPT Apparel.
-I guess I am the target audience for the message, growing up as a teen in the 1990s, listening to Nirvana and all the grunge bands—I was part of the “MTV generation”.
+I guess I am the target audience for the message, growing up as a teen in the 1990s, listening to Nirvana and all the grunge bands—I was part of the “MTV generation.”

 DIANE: You’re not getting any younger, Mark.
 The world is changing, music is changing, even drugs are changing.
 You can’t stay in here all day dreaming about heroin and Ziggy Pop.

 DIANE: Whatever.
 I mean, the guy’s dead anyway.

 RENTON: Iggy Pop is not dead.
 He toured last year.
 Tommy went to see him.

 I found the design on this red tee, mocking the MTV logo, just perfect: “WTF happened to music?” indeed!
 This is the question I ask myself whenever I hear Justin Bieber’s annoying falsetto voice on the radio.

 CMorkaut, the artist who designed this limited-edition tee, puts it that way:

 I was born in the early 1980s and was lucky enough to see some live Nirvana shows among other great shows.
 Nirvana Live and Unplugged on MTV, in my opinion, is one of the greatest live shows ever made available for such a large audience.
 Not too long after, it seems like things started going downhill—and fast.
 Reality TV took over, and although there are some great bands around these days, it’s just not the same.
 MTV let me down.
 They went from being the voice of the masses to the opiate of the masses.
 I really want to know, what happened…